filecoin-project/lotus-docs/content/en/storage-providers/operate/addresses.md

    f3qtma...
 0 FIL    0
    ```

-2. Add some funds into those two addresses.
+2. Add some funds into those five addresses.
 3. Wait for around 5 minutes for the addresses to be assigned IDs.
 4. Get ID of those addresses: